jubeenshah/CSC501-Operating-System/README.md

 	* SYSCALL srpolicy (int policy)
 	* SYSCALL vfreemem (block\_ptr, int size\_in\_bytes)
 	* Link -- [CSC501-PA2](./Assignments/PA2)
 * PA3 -- In PA3, you are going to implement readers/writer locks as described in this handout.
 Additionally, you will implement a priority inheritance mechanism to prevent the priority inversion problem when using locks.
+(Scored 76 ) :(
 	* Link -- [CSC501-PA3](./Assignments/PA3)

 # Notes